System.out.

 rather than an 8-bit stream.

-InputStream
+InputStream (like

-) is to layer an InputStreamReader
+System.in) is to layer an InputStreamReader on top of

 it.

-is an adapter from a byte stream to a
+InputStreamReader is an adapter from a byte stream to a

-character Reader
+character Reader.

-InputStreamReader
+InputStreamReader around System.in:

 InputStreamReader isr = new InputStreamReader(System.in);

-InputStreamReader
+InputStreamReader object

-class, on which we can layer other Readers.
+gives us a Reader class, on which we can layer other Readers.

-on the InputStreamReader
+BufferedReader on the InputStreamReader.

 This gives us a method that reads an entire line, allowing us to get all the